 A view from one of the towers in San Gimignano

 Luckily for the tourist industry in San Gimignano, many of the towers remain intact, you will often find the town described as a medieval Manhattan.
-As well as admiring the town’s towers and ambience, guidebooks claim the town has one of the best gelaterie in Italy and art lovers should not miss the many frecoes in the Collegiata, the town’s duomo, which has works by Domenico Ghirlandaio, Benozzo Gozzoli, Taddeo di Bartolo, Lippo Memmi and Bartolo di Fredi.
+As well as admiring the town’s towers and ambience, guidebooks claim the town has one of the best gelaterie in Italy.
+Art lovers should not miss the many frecoes in the Collegiata, the town’s duomo, which has works by Domenico Ghirlandaio, Benozzo Gozzoli, Taddeo di Bartolo, Lippo Memmi and Bartolo di Fredi.

 Pope Gregory announces the death of Santa Fina, Domenico Ghirlandio